AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47497-missing-acl-for-store-configuration-services-oaut.md

 ---
 title: "ACSD-47497: missing ACL for Store / Configuration / Services [!UICONTROL OAuth]"
-description: Apply the ACSD-47497 patch to fix the Adobe Commerce issue when permissions are set for a particular role, you cannot define access to the configuration section.
+description: Apply the ACSD-47497 patch to fix the Adobe Commerce issue when permissions are set for a particular role, and you cannot define access to the configuration section.
 ---

 # ACSD-47497: missing ACL for Store / Configuration / Services [!UICONTROL OAuth]